Wyoming is using two options for high school equivalency testing, the GED and HiSET exams.

 Local bookstores and libraries can provide lots of study material and booklets as well, and these days, there are also some good and free online courses to get all set for one of the exams, such as the Onsego GED Prep Course, which is recognized by GED Testing Service as being totally in line with the latest version of the GED exam.

 The video lessons and practice tests on this website are generously provided by Onsego GED Prep at no cost.
-Probably the best solution is to attend one of the GED prep classes that are found all across Wyoming, often free of charge, in combination with this website’s free online video lessons and practice tests.
+Probably the best solution is to attend one of the GED prep classes that are found all across Wyoming, often free of charge, in combination with a good online program like the one created by Onsego.

 GED Testing Strategy